ChieF-TroN/crewai-milvustool/README.md

 1. Make sure you have the correct Ollama Model defined.
 2. Make sure that the Milvus DB connection info is correct.

+TODO:
+1. Add connection and model variables.
+2. Add options for other embedding systems.

 Usage Example:

 ```